tek-shinobi/blog/tekshinobiblog/content/posts/golang:Cobra-And-Viper-tutorial.md

 The important part is the function called in the pre-run hook:`initializeConfig`:
 Some things to note.
 Viper allows us to manage configurations supplied via command-line args, environment variables and config files.
 A common paradigm is that of the 3, only two are supported.. like config-file + env-vars OR command-line-args + env-vars.
 It's so because its not a good pattern to spread configuration in too many places.
 Here, we are supporting command-line-args + env-vars.

+Reading values from file/command-line-args allows us to easily specify default configuration for local development and testing.

+While reading values from environment variables will help us override the default settings when deploying our application to staging or production using docker containers.

+## command-line-args + env-vars approach

 `v := viper.New()` creates a new viper object.

 `v.SetEnvKeyReplacer(strings.NewReplacer("-", "_"))` : this line is more tricky to understand.
 So, here's the explanation: